TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 ## Audio APIs for Voice Chat
 The audio APIs for Voice Chat can only be called after the SDK is initialized and the room is entered successfully.
+Call scenario examples:

+When a user click the UI button to enable or disable the microphone or speaker:
+- For most game Apps, it's recommended to call EnableMic and EnableSpeaker APIs.
+Because calling EnableMic is equivalent to calling EnableAudioCaptureDevice and EnableAudioSend at the same time, and calling EnableSpeaker is equivalent to calling EnableAudioPlayDevice and EnableAudioRecv at the same time.

+- For other mobile Apps (such as social networking Apps), enabling/disabling a capturing device will restart both the capturing and the playback devices.
+If the App is playing background music, it will also be interrupted.
+But if the microphone is enabled/disabled through control of upstream/downstream, playback will not be interrupted .
+So the calling method is: Call EnableAudioCaptureDevice(true) and EnableAudioPlayDevice(true) once after entering the room, and call EnableAudioSend/Recv to send/receive audio streams when the microphone button is clicked to enable or disable.

+If you do not need to enable both the microphone and the speaker (releasing the recording permission to other modules), it is recommended to call PauseAudio/ResumeAudio.

 | API | Description |
 | ------------- |:-------------:|